fredhutchio/concepts_machine_learning/class1.md

 > **Machine learning is an algorithm (or set of rules) that self adjusts based on the large datasets that it is given**

-#### Challenge!
+#### Challenge - Writing a protocol

+This challenge aims to illustrate the difference between writing a straightforward procedural algorithm versus writing a predictive algorithm.

-1. Write an algorithm/protocol/ruleset for making a PBJ sandwich
+1. Write an algorithm/protocol/ruleset for making a PBJ sandwich.
-2. Write an algorithm/protocol/ruleset for determining if an email is spam
+2. Write an algorithm/protocol/ruleset for determining if an email is spam.

 [click here to go to solutions page](https://github.com/fredhutchio/concepts_machine_learning/blob/master/solutions/class1_solutions.md#write-an-algorithmprotocolruleset-for-making-a-pbj-sandwich)

 ### When to use machine learning

 Just like any other statistical method there are specific situations where applying machine learning is appropriate.
-Just as important as the algorithm itself is a solid understanding of experimental design, domain expertise in the problem area youre trying to solve, and an understanding of data governance and ethics.

 **You cannot code the rules:**
 * Tasks that cannot be solved using a simple, rule-based solution.